sscivier/Github-Copilot-Atlas/README.md

 ### Planning a Feature with Prometheus

 ```
-@Prometheus Plan a comprehensive implementation for adding user authentication to the app
+Plan a comprehensive implementation for adding user authentication to the app
 ```

 Prometheus will: